djhohnstein/SharpChromium/README.md

 ## Special Thanks

 A large thanks to @plainprogrammer for their C#-SQLite project which allowed for native parsing of the SQLite files without having to reflectively load a DLL.
 Without their work this project would be nowhere near as clean as it is.
 That project can be found here: https://github.com/plainprogrammer/csharp-sqlite

+Additionally, thanks to @gentlekiwi whose work on Mimikatz guided the rewrite for the decryption schema in v80+